boswellp/BotFramework/README.md

 The current MBF version of FIDICbot is deployed on Azure and the Github repository is <a href="https://github.com/boswellp/MBF">MBF</a>.

 We recently set up a Twitter DM version (see <a href="https://twitter.com/messages/compose?recipient_id=759383192247861248">@FIDICbot</a>) that does not us Smooch as the channel integrator.
-This will be described separately (see <a href="http://www.fidic.tips/chatbot">FIDIC.tips</a> for a summary.
+This will be described separately (see <a href="http://www.fidic.tips/chatbot">FIDIC.tips</a> for a summary).